 |Plan may require a person to change their PCP if they are not in the network

 |Person can keep their current PCP, even if they are not in the network

 An HMO Point-of-Service (HMO-POS) plan is a managed care plan that combines both HMO and PPO plans.

 As with an HMO plan, an individual must choose a PCP, but they can use out-of-network services at a higher cost, similarly to a PPO plan.

 The plan may require prior authorization for some healthcare services, meaning that a person must confirm coverage of intended treatment ahead of time.
 Medicare then produces a document stating that it will cover the services in line with the plan benefits and limits.

 The POS portion and HMO parts of the plan have separate deductibles.

 Medicare Advantage plans include HMO and PPO plans.
-They are an alternative to traditional Medicare.
-These policies can provide services that Original Medicare does not cover.
+They are an alternative to original Medicare, and policies can provide services that original Medicare does not cover.

 Each type of plan has advantages and disadvantages.
-A person should consider which plan would be best for their particular circumstances, location, and budget when selecting an HMO or PPO plan.
+A person should consider which plan type would be best for their needs, location, and budget when looking for an HMO or PPO plan.